InstallerContactSite Map

 Creating a new dialog

-New DialogUse the [ New Dialog ] toolbar button, the “New Dialog” context menu item or press the Ins key while the focus is in the “Install Sequence” panel.
-This option is not always enabled as you cannot add a new dialog anywhere in the sequence.
+New DialogUse the [ New Dialog ] toolbar button, the “New Dialog” context menu item or press the Insert key while the “Install Sequence” panel is focused.
+This option is not always enabled as you can not add a new dialog anywhere in the sequence.

 Adding a dialog